evan-07/JenkinsDemo/readme.txt

-This is a sample file
-Created for Jenkins Demo
+This project is a sample Jenkins repository to be used for internal team training.
+The Jenkinsfile and other scripts to be posted here are for educational purpose only.